lagamorpha/Dancing-Squares/README.md

-#Dancing Squares Game
+# Dancing Squares Game

 Use html, js and css to make an interactive space where random 'objects' are created with each click of the buttons

--Update
+-Update i
 I'm now aiming to make a game where you move your box into a larger one that randomly changes place, size and color as you progress

+-Update ii
+I've begun to research into the canvasAPI as it seems to be a simple and flexible way to achieve my primary goal: move a box around the game screen to simulate a basic game board
+World objects and interactions to follow

 -How It's Made

-Tech used: HTML, CSS, JS
+Tech used: HTML, CSS, JS, CanvasAPI

 Planning to impliment a button to remove 'objects' as well